-Published at Monday, 16 October 2017 by Paige Martin in Countertops, with total 89 drawings.
+Published at Monday, 16 October 2017 by Paige Martin in Countertops, with total 89 photos.

 While granite remains one of the most popular kitchen countertop options in residential kitchens, it's not the only surface that's trending now.
 Stainless steel, a longtime staple of commercial kitchens thanks to its heat-resistant and hygienic properties, is a material that's recently gained in popularity.
 Another popular countertop material, butcher-block offers a striking but practical (and eco-friendly) addition to the kitchen.

 Granite and quartz are close seconds.
 These heavy-weight champions often outmuscle more affordable options like Corian or Formica, thanks to their commanding, natural stone look and glossy finishes.
 Concrete and wood offer simple, sustainable and naturally handsome alternatives, whether the kitchen counters are stained concrete or butcher-block top.

 Planning enough counter space is your priority here.
 A total of 36' of 24"-deep counter is the bare minimum.
 Select a material that will suit the style of your house and your cooking style.
 Your best choices are natural stone, concrete or tile.
 If your heart is set on a manufactured countertop like quartz or recycled glass, talk to the manufacturer first.
 Most use pigments that are not designed to stand up to outdoor use, so if the counter is exposed to UV rays the color may change over time.